These principles guide AARP’s policies on personal and legal rights and protections in the legal system.

-Guarantee freedom from discrimination—people have the right to be free from discrimination.
+Guarantee freedom from discrimination—all people have the right to be free from discrimination.
 Strong and expansive legal protections must be available to stop and deter discrimination.

 Empower and respect personal and financial choices—people have the right to make personal and financial decisions.
 Individuals who are incapacitated have the right to have their wishes carried out and to be cared for respectfully.